fruitbatinshades/FlitAndBob/src/Levels/Creating Levels.md

 Boxes block players and must be moved so that Flit or Bob can access areas by climbing on them.
 Dead weights fall and block players, Rocks can only be pushed by Bob

-You just need to add a tile and set the `Name:Box` and `Affects` to '', 'flit','bob' The type should be blank for boxes, Rock for rocks and DeadWeight for dead weights
+You just need to add a tile and set the `Name:Box` and `Affects` to '', 'flit','bob'

 ##### Box properties
 Only boxes read properties, rocks and dead weights do not use these